-‘Finally home’: Soldier laid to rest in Gig Harbor 75 years after his death in Europe in WW II
+‘Finally home’: Soldier laid to rest in Gig Harbor 75 years after his death in Europe in WWII

 “Dad can tell him his corny jokes,” added another nephew, John Mangan.
 “But really, you just have a good feeling that the story is all sewn up now.”

-It’s was even better that the funeral was held on their parents’ wedding anniversary.
+It was even better that the funeral was held on their parents’ wedding anniversary.

 “Look at our family,” Ellen Mangan, another niece, said Tuesday.
 “Look at how everyone shows up.”